RACING TRANSPORTERS, SUPPORT VEHICLES AND OTHER TRUCKS PT. 1

 LANCIA

 1953 Lancia Esatau P: The Lancia Esatau was a series of heavy trucks and bus chassis made between 1948-73.
-Lancia used this enclosed transporter for the Carrera Panamericana in 1953 and F1 in 1954 & 55.
-Powered by a Lancia V10 engine producing 138 bhp, it disappeared when Ferrari bought the teams assets in 1955.
+Lancia used this enclosed transporter, bodied by Garavini of Turin, for use on the Carrera Panamericana in 1953.
+It was also used for Lacia's efforts in F1 with the D-50 in 1954 & 55.
+Powered by a Lancia inline six-cyl. diesel engine engine producing 138 BHP, the transporter could haul four cars, crews and spares.
+It disappeared when Ferrari bought the teams assets and cars in 1955, thought to have been sold for use as a horse transporter.

 Model by ABC BRIANZA 1/43